Raveena-29/cloud-computing/README.md

 -  computer architecture designed to simplify the individual instructions given to the computer to accomplish tasks
 -  require more instructions (more code) in order to accomplish a task
    - the individual instructions are written in simpler code
--  each instruction performs only one function
+-  Each instruction performs only one function
    - Example : copy a value from memory to a register

 <br>